Matrix De Rham complex and quantum A-infinity algebras

-The results of the current paper suggest that, in a sense, any non-commutative topological matrix lagrangian, invariant with respect to the super Lie algebras $q(N)$ or $gl(N|N)$, comes from the construction from \cite{B2}.
+The results of the current paper suggest that, in a sense, any topological matrix Lagrangian, with symmetry algebras given by the super Lie algebras $ q(N)$ or $gl(N|N)$, comes from the construction from \cite{B2}.

-The study of integrals of (\ref{lagrr1},\ref{lagrr2}) can be viewed as generalisation for families depending on non-commutative parameters (i.e. points over non-commutative super algebras) of the study of the $A_{\infty }- $periods from (\cite{B0})
+The study of integrals of (\ref{lagrr1}),(\ref{lagrr2}) can be viewed as generalisation for families depending on non-commuting parameters (i.e. points over non-commutative super algebras) of the study of the $A_{\infty }- $periods from \cite{B0}:

-where $\gamma _{A_{\infty }}$ represents an $A_{\infty }$- structure.
-The study of the $A_{\infty }-$periods had led to the detection, see loc.cit., of the analogue, in the non-commutative setting of the theory of Hodge structures and their variations via the notion of semi-infinite Hodge structures.
-Understanding of all the features of the analogue of the theory of variations of Hodge structure for integrals of the type (\ref{lagrr1},\ref {lagrr2}) is an important task which will undoubtedly have interesting applications in such domains of mathematics, as $K-$theory, integrable systems, harmonic analysis, number theory etc.
+where $\gamma _{A_{\infty }}$ represents the $A_{\infty }$- structure depending on commuting parameters.
+For such families of integrals there is an analogue, in the non-commutative setting, of the theory of Hodge structures and their variations, which involves the notion of \emph{ semi-infinite} Hodge structures, see loc.cit.
+The developement of an analogue of the theory of variations of Hodge structures in the setting of families depending on noncommuting parameters is an interesting open problem to which I plan to return in the future publications.